Gary-Burke/quizmaster/TESTING.md

 ## Browser Compatibility

 > [!NOTE]
->The Python terminal was provided to me by Code Institute, and there are known issues with it not being responsive.
+>The Python terminal was provided to me by Code Institute, and there are known issues with it.
 Since I am limited to using this, these problems and their solutions fall outside of this project's scope.
 Therefore, I have listed the known issues below without further documentation or screenshots.

 - Safari: doesn't work well for any Apple devices except MacBooks

 ## Lighthouse Audit

 > [!NOTE]
->The Python terminal was provided to me by Code Institute, and there are known issues with it not being responsive.
+>The Python terminal was provided to me by Code Institute, and there are known issues with it.
 Since I am limited to using this, these problems and their solutions fall outside of this project's scope.
 Therefore, I have listed the known issues below without further documentation or screenshots.

 - Mobile: external render-blocking resources & third-party cookies lower performance and best practices scores.